-Step 8: Wait for the Analyzer to pre-heat the cartridge.
+STEP 8: Wait for the Analyzer to pre-heat the cartridge.

-It takes approximately 5 minutes for the Analyzer to warm up the test cartridge to $37\,^{\circ}\text{C}$ or $98.6\,^{\circ}\text{F}$ depending on the environment's temperature.
+It takes approximately 5 minutes for the Analyzer to warm up the test cartridge to 37 °C or 98.6 °F depending on the environment's temperature.
 Lower and higher room temperatures may change the warm up time.

-Do not add sample while the cartridge is warming up.
+• Do not add sample while the cartridge is warming up.
 Wait until a prompt appears on the screen instructing you to add the sample.
+When ready, add the 100 μL fibrinogen calibration sample to the cartridge using a new pipette tip on the fixed 100 μL pipette.